-(The original title I had for this article was “How the Dispensationalist may return to the right path.”
-I began the article with this explanatory paragraph, which is more suited to this title) This isn’t going to be an article about turning the minds of dispensationalists to the covenant theology bandwagon.
+This isn’t going to be an article about turning the minds of dispensationalists to the covenant theology bandwagon.
 I feel that covenant theology’s interpretation hermeneutic, which leads to their replacement doctrines – Israel’s existence is essentially replaced by the church – is an arbitrary, willy-nilly type of guidance that encourages the grand spiritualization of vast amounts of Old Testament scripture.
 Their system is far too liberal in its handling of the word of God to suit the disciplined spiritual believer perusing the mind of Christ (I Cor.
 2:7-16).

 One of the reasons for this is the dispensationalist’s over emphasis on Zionism (the nation of Israel restored in the land during the future millennium under their Messiah) – the biblical response to the mistaken replacement doctrines of covenant theology.
 It’s not that Zionism isn’t scripturally correct, or isn’t the appropriate reply to replacement teaching.
 Rather it is simply that all things about it are earthly and Jewish.
 Nothing in Zionism directly pertains to the church or is about the church – nothing about her calling, her hopes, or her future and destiny.
 Zionism is the simple knowledge directly gained from the prophetic scriptures of Israel’s future restoration and greatness in their land.
 It involves no mysteries – nothing about Zionism was hidden by God from the prophets and ages past (Eph.
 3:3-5, 9; Col. 1:26; Rom.
 16:25).
 Zionism is the knowledge of earthly things (John 3:12).
 It is the biblical understanding of the ways of God’s dealings dispensationally on the earth, especially with Israel and the principle of government.
 Yet this knowledge isn’t really applicable to the true church.
 Zionism is not the knowledge of heavenly things (John 3:12).
 It tells us nothing about the body of Christ.
 If the dispensationalist over-concentrates on Israel’s restoration in the future, he generally and easily begins to lose sight of the true calling of the church, her position and privilege in Christ before God.

 It is fair, I believe, to ask whether contemporary dispensational teachers even have the correct understanding of the doctrine of the church.
 What is her true calling, position, and privilege in Christ?
 The proper answers to these questions were always so characteristic of the teachings of classical dispensationalists.
-In their writings Darby and Kelly strongly taught the uniqueness of the church’s calling and heavenly citizenship.
+In their writings Darby, Kelly, and Grant strongly taught the uniqueness of the church’s calling and heavenly citizenship.
 They explained, going to great lengths, what these things meant with their eternal consequences.
 They taught heavenly things (John 3:12) – the heavenly calling and citizenship, the heavenly exaltation and glory of Christ, the church’s union with the raised and glorified Man in the heavens as His body formed by the Spirit sent down, the Father’s house, the Father’s kingdom, the rapture of the church as the removal from the earth of a heavenly body, etc. They taught the believer the importance of seeking things above, and setting their mind on things above; not on things on the earth (Col. 3:1-3).
 They taught Christians how to do this with the eye of faith, and how the believer can walk by faith as a stranger and pilgrim in the wilderness of this world.
 Yet it is these teachings the modern dispensationalist is no longer emphasizing or embracing.
 Whether intentionally or not, he is no longer teaching heavenly things and has strayed from this foundational soundness.
 It may be a general carelessness in his handling of scripture.

 Hebrews 3:1 (NKJV)